 Inappropriate verbal communication, slang, manifestation, or subjects has to do everything with damaging a skilled figure as anything else.

-Your proficiency at workplace is equally important and has to be perfect in every assigned work.
+Your proficiency at the workplace is equally important and has to be perfect in every assigned work.

 6. Commitment of long-term stay:

 Employers deadly look for those persons who possess long-term staying record in their earlier organizations and has kept a good testimony of staying at one organization for at least half a decade.
 They prefer the candidates who commit to stay for longer term for upcoming years.